thunderbird/webext-support/wrapper-apis/WindowListener/README.md

 }
 ```

-As this file is loaded into messenger.xul, we can do a few startup operations, like loading our default prefs.
+As this file is loaded into `messenger.xul`, we can do a few startup operations, like loading our default prefs.
 It includes a `pref()` function which does basically what the old internal function was doing.
 It is used by loading the old defaults file.

 In the `onLoad()` function we load all other needed JavaScript files and inject the old XUL content.
 We need to chunk that up into pieces and manually add it to the document using the built-in `window.MozXULElement.parseXULToFragment()` function.
 Its first parameter is the XUL string, the second parameter is an array of DTD locale files, which should be used when parsing the XUL string.